;

 “It causes anxiousness.
 It causes depression.
 How about just your overall self-esteem?
 We are all about helping people and giving them the resources to actually become self-reliant and uplift them.”

-Chaney says the stigma surrounding food insecurity needs to end.
+Cheney says the stigma surrounding food insecurity needs to end.
 Despite how someone feels about immigration, border control, migrant workers or refugees, they are still people in need, she said.

 “We are in such a polarized world now that you’re going to be talking to one group of people and they’re going to be thinking from their political stance.
 Do they support us because of where they lie politically, or do they not support us because of where they lie politically?”
-Chaney said.
+Cheney said.

 “How did we move away from just talking about the story?
 The human story of fellow American[s] in need of food.
 How did we get to a place where we’re judging based on how we feel politically?
 If we continue to do that, we continue to dismiss 90% of the people that all food pantries are serving.”